Wickham Market to Aldeburgh Walk

 - In 150 metres you go through a metal kissing gate and turn right, back on the Sailors’ Path and SCP.
 In 130 metres you go through another gate with signpost for Aldeburgh (now 4 miles/6.3 kms) and enter the woods of Black Heath estate, with tall trees to both sides.
 In 450 metres you pass between two tall ceramic stacked pots standing among the silver birches.
 In 100 metres you cross a private access road.
 In 100 metres there is an iron fence on your left, with open parkland beyond.

 - Next in this ever changing landscape, you enter the wetlands of Ham Creek, a marshy wilderness with drainage ditches and streams crossed by boardwalks and bridges.
 In 900 metres you go over a bridge and through a metal gate, then on to a long section of boardwalk.
 Go through a metal gate in 180 metres, over a pond and through another metal gate in 80 metres.
-To the right of the next bridge and metal gate in 50 metres there is a house behind the barbed wire fence.
+To the right of the next bridge and metal gate in 50 metres there is a house behind the barbed wire fence (to your right).
 The broadleaved woods of the Cliff Plantation give way to scrublands.
 In 300 metres a signpost before a metal gate tells you that it is 2.6 miles to Aldeburgh (or 4.1kms if you prefer).
 In 240 metres the next wooden signpost gives the distance as 2.5 and 3.9 respectively.
 To the right there is a brick house and signs for Hazelwood Marshes Nature Reserve, but you continue on the wide track.

 - Direct Route to Aldeburgh: Stay on the main road for another 900 metres until the next roundabout, then turn right in to Kings Field recreation ground (with public toilets), passing just to the right of the play area and to the left of sports fields.
 In 350 metres continue on a surfaced path with gardens on your left and allotments on your right.
 Ignore the path to the right in 80 metres and a second path to the right in another 300 metres.
 The path brings you out on Park Road in 320 metres; turn right and you re-join the main walk at the next path junction in 200 metres (see paragraph 4.5 below; continue ahead and turn left on the High Street for buses or refreshments).